EITD/DistributedGraphNetwork/README.md

 We extend our deepest gratitude to our team members: Yining Hou, Long Ma, Hong Jiang, who have collectively contributed to every aspect of this project.

-**Yining Hou**: Made significant contributions to the project, particularly in guiding the development of the RPC version and undertaking the benchmarking efforts.
+**Yining Hou**: Made significant contributions to the project, particularly in guiding the development of the RPC version, marker-based algorithm and undertaking the benchmarking efforts.

-**Long Ma**: Played a vital role in the development process, with a notable focus on the Socket version.
+**Long Ma**: Played a vital role in the development process, with a notable focus on the Socket version and marker-based algorithm.
 His contributions have significantly enhanced our project's efficiency.

-**Hong Jiang**: Involved in the project's comprehensive development, with a particular focus on testing.
+**Hong Jiang**: Involved in the project's comprehensive development, with a particular focus on testing and marker-based algorithm.
 Her rigorous approach to testing has ensured the reliability of our solutions.